-Ginger: the extract had significant effect in stopping the growth of cancer cells, as well as in inducing cell death in a spectrum of prostate cancer cells.
+Ginger: this is a natural immune system booster; the extract had significant effect in stopping the growth of cancer cells, as well as in inducing cell death in wide range of prostate cancer cells.

 Gossypium: the constituent gossypol inhibits the function of cells in human prostate tumors and makes the cancer more sensitive to radiation therapy and chemotherapy.
-It may increase apoptosis, or programmed cell death.
+It may increase apoptosis (programmed cell death).

 Phyllanthus: cytotoxic effects of extracts of Phyllanthus species (P.amarus, P.niruri, P.urinaria) against prostate cancer cells.
 It also treats UTI (urinary tract infection) and prostatitis.

 Pumpkin seeds: the seeds contain diuretic properties and lots of zinc.
-This helps repair and build the immune system.
+This helps repair and build the immune system and may reduce enlargement.

 Puyang: the phyto-chemical zerumbone has shown very potent anticancer and anti-tumor activity.

 The above presentation is for informational and educational purposes only.|

 It is based on scientific studies (human, animal, or in vitro), clinical experience, or traditional usage.

 For many of the conditions discussed, treatment with prescription or over - the - counter (OTC) medication is also available.